joshuamoesa/joshuamoesa/README.md

 ### Disclaimer

-The material and information contained on https://github.com/joshuamoesa is for general information purposes only.
+The opinions, beliefs and viewpoints expressed by the material and information contained on https://github.com/joshuamoesa do not necessarily reflect the opinions, beliefs and viewpoints of my employer.
 You should not rely upon the material or information as a basis for making any business, legal or any other decisions.